Skip to main content

 The Quick Take

-Snowshoe Mountain is where Mid-Atlantic families fall in love with skiing, and that's not an exaggeration.
-With 70% beginner terrain across 244 skiable acres, nervous first-timers (best ages 4 to 14) find their confidence on beautifully groomed corduroy runs in West Virginia's Alleghenies.
-The terrain-based learning program at Snowshoe's ski school gets consistently glowing reviews from parents who arrived skeptical.
-The catch?
-Mother Nature doesn't always cooperate.
-Snowmaking carries the season hard, and reliable base conditions often don't arrive until January.
+Snowshoe Mountain is where Mid-Atlantic families fall in love with skiing.
+With 70% beginner terrain across 244 acres, nervous first-timers find their confidence on beautifully groomed corduroy in West Virginia's Alleghenies.
+The terrain-based learning program gets consistently glowing parent reviews.
+Best for ages 4 to 14.
+The catch: snowmaking carries the season hard, and reliable base conditions often don't arrive until January.
+It's the best option between the Catskills and actual mountains.

 Your family chases powder days or needs guaranteed natural snow conditions